FHG-IMW/lobbyliste/README.md

 $ lobbyliste | gzip > lobbyliste.json.gz
 ```

+# Special Thanks

+- [Sebastian Vollnhals (@yetzt)](https://github.com/yetzt) - for his excellent node based scraper for the lobbyliste (https://github.com/yetzt/scraper-lobbyliste) from which many lines were reused.

 # Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/lobbyliste.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.